Important Tips for Driving During A Winter Storm

 Snow on roadways can be just as slippery as ice.
 If you see a buildup of snow on the road in front of you or even just a dusting, understand that you may not have the same level of control that you are used to when turning and braking.
 Always slow down your vehicle so you have more time to react to unexpected situations.

-2. Increase following distance
+2. Increase your distance from other vehicles

 Braking is dangerously tricky even in light snowing conditions.
 Your vehicle can take double the time to stop in comparison to dry condition.
 Make sure that there is at least 8-10 seconds time gap between you and the vehicle in front of you.